gkgkgkgk/ChromeExtension/README.md

 # ChromeExtension
 a new tab chrome extension!
-Just experimenting with Chrom Extensions.
+Just experimenting with Chrome Extensions.
 My end goal is to have an open source new tab editor.
+Added a bunch new features - will be updating soon.

 ![alt tag](shot2.png)